-- 1. Ensuring that your assets are distributed precisely when and as you wish. - 2.
-Enabling your loved ones to avoid the extra inconvenience, uncertainty, and delay that are almost inevitable without a good plan. - 3.
-Setting up a flexible, easy to change, private document that reflects your needs and interests as they change. - 4.
+- 1. Ensuring that your assets are distributed precisely when and as you wish; - 2.
+Enabling your loved ones to avoid the extra inconvenience, uncertainty, and delay that are almost inevitable without a good plan; - 3.
+Setting up a flexible, easy to change, private document that reflects your needs and interests as they change; and - 4.
 Providing a smooth, practical mechanism for the management of your financial matters by someone you trust in the event you become unable to do so.

-WHAT ARE SOME COMMON MYTHS About Estate planning?
+VII WHAT ARE SOME COMMON MYTHS ABOUT ESTATE PLANNING?

 A considerable number of myths about Estate Planning (in particular, Living Trusts) have been propagated over the years.
-Although increased media coverage and consumer sophistication have helped to debunk many myths, we still periodically encounter some.
-A few of the more common myths of which we are aware are outlined below:
+Although increased media coverage and consumer sophistication have helped to debunk many myths, I still periodically encounter some.
+A few of the more common myths of which I am aware are outlined below: